florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 - [.github/workflows/main_az-fct-python-ml.yml](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/.github/workflows/main_az-fct-python-ml.yml): the GitHub Action workflow training the model then deploying the API.

 # Validation steps
-Before deploying a model in production, it interesting to perform some verifications.
-Verifications can be automatic as unit tests or manual as testing the application on a staging environment.
+Before using a model, it is interesting to carry out some checks.
+The checks can be automatic in the form of unit tests or manually by letting a human perform verifications.

 This article will:
-- Add a unit test on the API.
+- Add a unit test for the API.
-- Ask for a human validation before deploying the new model.
+- Require human validation before deploying the new model.

-But before, let's update the training part of the application to gather scoring metrics.
+Before that, we will update the training part of the application to collect scoring metrics.

 ## Updating the application
-Scoring is not possible with a dataset of two elements.
-Let's update the `train.py` file by generating the dataset before adding the scoring step and printing some model information:
+Scoring is not possible with the current dataset.
+Let's update the `train.py` file by creating a larger dataset before adding the scoring step and outputting some model information:
 ```
 import sys
 import pickle